 How will the Advancing Care Information category work?

-- Performance in this category is calculated based on the submission of 5 EHR use-related measures for a minimum of 90 days in 2017 and 2018.
+- Performance in this category is calculated based on the submission of 5 EHR (or 4 depending on the EHR edition) use-related measures for a minimum of 90 days in 2017 and 2018.
+These base measures are required in order to then go on to earn additional performance and bonus points.

 *View the list of the Advancing Care Information measures: https://qpp.cms.gov/measures/aci